xwp/stream/contributing.md

 4. Visit [stream.local](https://stream.local) and login using `admin` / `password`.
 5. Activate the Stream plugin.

+#### Composer Timeout

+On the first setup of a fresh install, you may experience Composer 300s timeout when cloning WordPress Develop from source in order to cache.
+WordPress Develop repo is large and will consistently timeout when it is not cached, so it is recommended to temporarily remove the timeout for the first time installing:

+	export COMPOSER_PROCESS_TIMEOUT=0; npm install

+Remember to reset the timeout back when finished: `export COMPOSER_PROCESS_TIMEOUT=300`.

 ### PHP Xdebug

 The WordPress container includes the [Xdebug PHP extension](https://xdebug.org).
 It is configured to [autostart](https://xdebug.org/docs/remote#remote_autostart) and to [automatically detect the IP address of the connecting client](https://xdebug.org/docs/remote#remote_connect_back) running in your code editor.
 See [`.vscode/launch.json`](.vscode/launch.json) for the directory mapping from the WordPress container to the project directory in your code editor.